Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - It's important to react *before* the boss finishes equipping her weapon.
 Watch carefully for her rising animation while equipping weapons.
 She will only have unique dialogue the first time she uses each weapon\
   e.g. MT missing Ice Brand can get people oneshot\
-  e.g. spreading only after seeing Hailstorm can lead to a lot of Venn diagrams\
+  e.g. spreading only after seeing Hailstorm can cause a lot of Venn diagrams\
   e.g. missing Glass Dance can kill a chunk of the party
 - The boss visibly holds her current weapon, and each comes with a unique buff icon depicting it.
 You can use this to track her weapon.
 The buffs have unique effects:
   - Blade: Regenerates HP and takes less damage
-  - Staff: Increased damage
+  - Staff: Increases damage
-  - Bow: Increased crit rate
+  - Bow: Increases crit rate
 - The ring in the centre of the arena is useful for positioning the boss on A:\
   <img class="border" src="images/shiva-ring-positioning.png" width="500" />\
-  It's also a good gauge of Whiteout's range:\
+  It's also a good gauge of Whiteout's safe spot:\
   <img class="border" src="images/shiva-whiteout-range.png" width="500" />
+- The boss gains a buff stack between each equip, which acts as a soft enrage.
+There is a hard enrage at ~11min
 - Arm's Length/Surecast is not a reliable counter to Avalanche unless you react to the marker on yourself very fast.
 The buff takes some time to apply, and the knockback snapshots early
-- The boss gains a buff stack between each equip, which acts as a soft enrage.
-There is a hard enrage at ~11min
+- It's possible to dodge Avalanche by running through the boss, but the timing is very tight

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/YTMgGl40YUA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>